tytydraco/yessleep/out/The_World_Between_the_Walls_Entry_2_of_.md

 A pair of maxi pads from my purse coupled with antibiotic ointment and quarter roll of waterproof tape from the first aid kit made for effective coverings which I hastened to apply, wishing to find a safe place to rest once the pain took hold, rather than crawling down the curving stretch of tunnel before me on my hands and knees.
 I just needed somewhere secure where I could sleep, and steel myself for the days ahead.

-**\* \* \***
+\* \* \*

-My dear companion is silently insisting I join them near the fire, their expression a gaze of deep sorrow and loneliness that is no doubt mirrored by my own, so this is where I will leave my recollections for now.
-Darkness willing, next time fortune favors me with a signal, I’ll tell you how I came to meet my companion, and how much we have come to depend on each other in this forgotten place of crawling shadows and flickering hopes.
+My dear companion is silently insisting I join them near the fire, a gaze of deep sorrow and loneliness that is no doubt reflected in my own, so this is where I will leave my recollections for now.
+Darkness willing, next time fortune favors us with a signal, I’ll tell you how I came to meet my companion, and how much we have come to depend on each other in this forgotten place of crawling shadows and darker hopes.